Caladium: Cultivation and uses

 Several species are grown as ornamental plants for their large, arrowhead-shaped leaves marked in varying patterns in white, pink, and red (somewhat resembling the unrelated coleus) and have been in cultivation in Europe since the late 18th century.
 The two forms most widely cultivated are called "fancy-leaved" and "lance-leaved".
 The former is the more commonly seen and is the traditional caladium of cultivation; the leaves are more heart-shaped.
 The latter has more lance-head-shaped leaves.
 Most Caladiums in cultivation grow to about 24 inches (60 cm) high and 24 inches (60 cm) wide, although dwarf varieties are now in cultivation.

 Numerous cultivars have been selected, most of them derived from C. bicolor.
 Many are sold as C. × hortulanem, a synonym for C. bicolor.
 The lance-leaved varieties are also derived from C. schomburgkii.

 Caladiums grow from tubers and can be propagated by dividing the tubers.
-They are hardy only to USDA plant hardiness zone 10; in colder areas, they are typically grown as tender "bulb"s or as houseplants.
+They are hardy only to USDA plant hardiness zone 10; in colder areas, they are typically grown as tender "bulbs" or as houseplants.

 During their growing season, they require moderate watering (damp, not soggy).
 Most varieties prefer partial to full shade, although sun-resistant varieties are now in cultivation.
 Approximately 98% of all caladium "bulbs" are from Lake Placid, Florida, in the United States.
 In recent years, many new varieties have become available through breeding and are now largely disease resistant.
 The bulk of "bulb" production is sold to pot producers, who in turn provide local nursery outlets with potted caladiums ready for immediate planting.
 Most "bulb" growers also sell direct retail via websites, shipping of "bulbs" takes place in the spring when temperatures permit ("bulbs" are subject to damage if temperatures are too low).

 In temperate areas, they should be lifted before the first frost.
 The tubers are dried and stored for the winter when temperatures fall to 65 °F (18 °C), and stored moderately dry (not bone-dry) over the winter at temperatures between 56 °F (13 °C) and 61 °F (16 °C).

 All parts of the plant are poisonous.
 They should not be ingested and may irritate sensitive skin.